 Mastering the Art of Switching Voices as a Content Creator

-Imagine a text between you and your mom vs. one between you and your best friend about dinner plans this upcoming Saturday.
+Imagine a text between you and your mom vs. one between you and a friend making dinner plans.
 If you’re anything like me, it might go a little something like this:

 The way you text your mom, about 90% of the time, is going to be completely different from the way you text your friends.
 Two different people.
 Two different voices.
 The same goes for working with different clients.

-As a content creator, one of the most challenging things that I’ve had to learn (besides SEO, but that’s its own demon) is how to change the voice you’re writing in when working with multiple clients throughout the day.
+As a content creator, one of the things that I’ve had to learn is how to change the voice you’re writing in when working with multiple clients throughout the day.

 Here are my 4 best tips for switching voices between brands: